expo/expo/docs/pages/versions/v40.0.0/sdk/appearance.md

 While you're developing, you may want to change your simulator's or device's appearance.

 - If working with an iOS emulator locally, you can use the `command` + `shift` + `a` shortcut to toggle between light and dark mode.
-- If using an Android emulator, you can run `adb shell "cmd uimode night yes"` to enable dark mode, and `adb shell "cmd uimode night no"` to disable dark mode.
+- If using an Android Emulator, you can run `adb shell "cmd uimode night yes"` to enable dark mode, and `adb shell "cmd uimode night no"` to disable dark mode.
-- If using a real device or an Android emulator, you can toggle the system dark mode setting in the device's settings.
+- If using a real device or an Android Emulator, you can toggle the system dark mode setting in the device's settings.